wko27/blog/_daily/2018-07-24-Endless_Meetings.md

 * there's some pretty large spiders in our apt
 * how an angelist syndicate works
 * don't use hand soap to clean water bottle
+* super happy Sunjay is here to take on these meetings